1993 Football League Second Division play-off final: Post-match

-West Bromwich Albion manager Osvaldo Ardiles had secured his fourth success at Wembley as a player and manager, and said that: "This is the best place in the world to win, but when you lose it looks empty and dirty.
+West Bromwich Albion manager Osvaldo Ardiles had secured his fourth success at Wembley as a player and manager and said: "This is the best place in the world to win, but when you lose, it looks empty and dirty.
 Here, the winner takes all."
 The victory was estimated to win his club £2 million from season-ticket sales and TV rights.
-Port Vale manager John Rudge said that: "You can't ask much more of a team than to get 89 points, which would have won us the Championship last year.
+Port Vale manager John Rudge said: "You can't ask much more of a team than to get 89 points, which would have won us the Championship last year.
 It's a cruel game."
-Speaking in 2018, Bob Taylor described the feeling of "massive relief" and how "the parties ensued afterwards ... my memory’s a bit fuzzy, but we stopped off halfway through at some hotel, had a few drinks there, and then carried on back.
+Speaking in 2018, Bob Taylor described the feeling of "massive relief" and how "the parties ensued afterwards ... my memory's a bit fuzzy, but we stopped off halfway through at some hotel, had a few drinks there, and then carried on back.
 It went on into the daylight hours."

 West Bromwich Albion spent nine more seasons outside the top division but avoided a return to the third tier.
 Instead, after narrowly avoiding relegation the next season, they steadily improved until achieving promotion to the Premier League by finishing second in the 2001–02 season.
 Port Vale won promotion as runners-up in the following season, and spent the next six seasons in the second tier.
 But after a high of eighth in 1996–97 they returned to the third tier for the new millennium after relegation at the end of the 1999–2000 season.

 Ardiles left West Bromwich Albion to return to manage Tottenham Hotspur in 1993, before heading abroad in 1995; he ended up coaching in places as varied as Croatia, Japan, Saudi Arabia and Argentina.
-Rudge was controversially sacked in 1999 and decided sixteen years as a manager was enough, instead choosing to become Director of Football at local rivals Stoke City.
+Rudge was controversially sacked in 1999 and decided 16 years as a manager was enough, instead choosing to become Director of Football at local rivals Stoke City.
 Bob Taylor had continued success at West Bromwich Albion before spending 1998 to 2000 with Bolton Wanderers, only to return to The Hawthorns to help the club to reach the Premier League in 2002.
 Andy Hunt stayed with West Bromwich Albion until 1998 when he signed for Charlton Athletic, retiring in April 2000 at age 30 due to illness; he later emigrated to Belize.
 Nicky Reid left the club in 1997 to become player-manager of Sligo Rovers, but things did not go well for him and he returned to England to become a physiotherapist at various clubs.
 Kevin Donovan also left in 1997 and moved to Grimsby Town, also scoring for them in the 1998 Second Division play-off final; he continued to maintain links to Grimsby Town after retiring.